NEC-CSE-Projects-2022/BB6/README.md

 ## Team Info
 ## 22471A05A6 — Kurivella Bala Venkata Mani Kanta  ( [LinkedIn](https://www.linkedin.com/in/kurivella-bala-venkata-manikanta-001421352) )
- - Work Done: Project lead; responsible for model selection, training, evaluation, and overall system integration.
-Implemented deep learning pipelines for multiclass skin lesion classification and handled performance analysis.
+ - Work Done: Project Lead and was responsible for the overall design and implementation of the Text-to-SQL system.
+He handled model selection, developed the transformer-based training pipeline, implemented schema-aware SQL generation, and performed model evaluation using standard metrics.
+He also managed system integration and final deployment.

 ## 22471A0594 — Gunti Srinivas ( [LinkedIn]() )
- - Work Done: Worked on dataset preprocessing, augmentation strategies, and handling class imbalance.
-Assisted in experimentation and result validation.
+ - Work Done:  Worked on dataset preprocessing, schema formatting, and data augmentation.
+He assisted in handling query distribution issues and supported experimental evaluation and validation of generated SQL queries.

 ## 22471A0593 — Gundabattini Balaji ( [LinkedIn](https://www.linkedin.com/in/gundabattini-balaji-b38268356?utm_source=share_via&utm_content=profile&utm_medium=member_android) )
- - Work Done: Contributed to exploratory data analysis, documentation, and visualization of results.
-Assisted in model comparison and report preparation.
+ - Work Done:  Worked on dataset preprocessing, schema formatting, and data augmentation.
+He assisted in handling query distribution issues and supported experimental evaluation and validation of generated SQL queries.

 ---